A Desolation Called Peace

 A Desolation Called Peace is a 2021 space opera science fiction novel by Arkady Martine.
 It is the sequel to A Memory Called Empire, and the second novel in Martine's Teixcalaan series.
-Like its predecessor, the book won the Hugo Award for Best Novel, in 2022.
+Like its predecessor, the book won the Hugo Award for Best Novel.
+It also won the 2022 Locus Award for Best Science Fiction Novel.

 Synopsis

 A few months after A Memory Called Empire, alien forces massacre an industrial colony of the Teixcalaanli Empire.
 The Teixcalaanli admiral Nine Hibiscus, tasked with confronting the threat, requests an Information Ministry specialist to attempt to communicate with the inscrutable enemy.
 That specialist is Three Seagrass, now a senior Imperial official, who smuggles herself to the frontlines by way of Lsel Station.
 There, she convinces her former associate and still nominal ambassador to the Empire, Mahit Dzmare, to accompany her.
 Mahit seizes on the chance to escape the increasing danger from factional conflicts on Lsel, and she is tasked by one of Lsel's leaders to sabotage first-contact efforts in order to prolong the Empire's war with the aliens.

 In Nine Hibiscus's fleet, the two women develop methods to communicate with the aliens and restart their romantic relationship.
 With the aid of Nine Hibiscus's adjutant, Twenty Cicada, they establish a line of communication to the enemy, who turn out to be a hive mind that does not understand the personhood of individuals.
 Their fragile truce is almost foiled when a rebellious subordinate of Nine Hibiscus launches an attack with weapons of mass destruction against one of the enemy's home planets.
 But an intervention by Eight Antidote, the emperor's young heir, back in the capital allows Nine Hibiscus to stop the attack.
 As the prospect of further war recedes, Mahit considers a future in the Empire after having burned her bridges to Lsel.